 The Lesser Key of Solomon, a Grimoire

-Reginald Scott, who has completed extensive research on magical texts, mentions Ars Paulina, Ars Almadel, and Ars Notoria (three of the Lesser’s 5 books) and a text closely related to the Goetia.
+Reginald Scott’s extensive research on magical texts mentions Ars Paulina, Ars Almadel, and Ars Notoria (three of the Lesser’s 5 books) and a text closely related to the Goetia.
 Several experts believe the text of the Lesser could have been collected by 1584.

 The Lesser provides detailed description of spirits and conjurations of how to evoke their powers.
 The several original copies extant vary in detail and spellings.
 Modern editions are widely available in print and on the Internet.